 If you’re visiting England’s North Yorkshire, you won’t want to miss the chance to experience the Turkish Baths in Harrogate – the last complete working Victorian Turkish Baths in Britain and one of the very few 19th-century baths that survive today!

 Washhouses and public baths expanded rapidly across the UK in the 19th century, with the first Victorian Turkish public baths opening in Manchester in 1897.
 That same year, the Duke of Cambridge opened the Harrogate Turkish Baths on 23 July.

 Named “The Royal Baths”, visitors from around the world – including royalty – travelled to Harrogate to enjoy the “healing powers” of the local spring waters.

-Fun Fact: Some (UK Government) Cabinet meetings were even held in Harrogate’s Pump Room so government ministers could enjoy a massage in Britain’s most beautiful Turkish Baths afterwards.
+Fun Fact: Some (UK Government) Cabinet meetings were held in Harrogate’s Pump Room so government ministers could enjoy a massage in Britain’s most beautiful Turkish Baths.